roshie/bothub-react-fe/README.md

 # bothub-react-fe
-A stop for all Automation Projects.
+A stop for all Automation Solutions.

 ## Tech Stack used
 - ReactJS (With React-Bootstrap as UI Library)